-- Probability of re-circulation of particles through the sensing zone must be low and any impulses so created should be below the appropriate lower threshold. - Detection electronics should have the ability to discriminate, with a low probability of error, by pulse amplitude between the cells and interest, other cells and electrical noise. - Instrument should have an orifice diameter 80-100 um and length 70-100 ^[02].
-If the instrument has the other orifice diameter and length, it should be confirmed that the instrument has the same level of analytical performance defined in this document.

-- Volume displaced during the counting period must be known to within an accuracy of 1% traceable to a national or international metrological standard. - This displacement can be achieved by the motion of a mercury column or other suitable means. - The differential displacement due to thermal effects should not be greater than 0.1% per °C. - Noise must be below the threshold level.
-Sufficiently low cell counts when measuring background.
-To avoid artefactual signals, the threshold settings should ensure to sufficient level not to be affected noise.
+- Probability of re-circulation of particles through the sensing zone must be low and any impulses so created should be below the appropriate lower threshold. - Detection electronics should have the ability to discriminate, with a low probability of error, by pulse amplitude between the cells and interest, other cells and electrical noise. - Instrument should have an orifice diameter 80-100 um and length 70-100 [02].
+If the instrument has the other orifice diameter and length, it should be confirmed that the instrument has the same level of analytical performance defined in this document. - Volume displaced during the counting period must be known to within an accuracy of 1% traceable to a national or international metrological standard. - This displacement can be achieved by the motion of a mercury column or other suitable means. - The differential displacement due to thermal effects should not be greater than 0.1% per K. - Noise must be below the threshold level.
+Cell counts should be sufficiently low when measuring background.
+To avoid artificial signals, the threshold settings should ensure sufficient level so that cell counting is not affected noise.
 The cell counting number in blank measurement should be confirmed low enough not to affect the counting.